DimitrisChrysos/PSLG-Obtuse-Triangle-Minimization-V3/README.md

 # 📐 Adaptive Steiner Point Insertion for Minimization of Obtuse Triangles in Planar Straight Line Graphs (PSLGS) (CGSHOP 2025)

 This C++ project implements an adaptive framework for generating non-obtuse triangulations of Planar Straight Line Graphs (PSLGs) using various metaheuristic methods.
-It was developed for the course “Ανάπτυξη Λογισμικού για Δύσκολα Αλγοριθμικά Προβλήματα”, targeting high-quality triangulations for CGSHOP 2025 competition instances.
+It was developed for the course **Software Development for Algorithmic Problems**, targeting high-quality triangulations for the CGSHOP 2025 competition instances.

 ### Note:
 - Check README.txt and report.pdf for more details.